 In August 1977, science-fiction author Alan Dean Foster submitted a story for the two-hour premiere of the new Star Trek television series, Phase II.
 It opened with the Enterprise receiving a Starfleet communication detailing the appearance of an enormous metallic shape moving to Earth.
 Kirk is given the task of intercepting whatever it might be.
-All they know is that the thing is thirty kilometers across, seventy kilometers in length and emits a radiation that causes sensors to go “crazy”.
+All they know is that the thing is 30 kilometers across, 70 kilometers in length and emits a radiation that causes sensors to go “crazy”.

 As the Enterprise approaches, the Vulcan science officer, Xon (replacing Spock), comes to the conclusion that it is some kind of ship.
 They pull up close to it and “the general effect is some monstrous cathedral lying on its side.
 Against that gleaming leviathan, the Enterprise is a tiny shape.”

 The intruder attempts communication and Uhura puts it on speaker.
-The vessel is the servant of the God known as N’sa (pronounced “en-sah”).
+The vessel is the servant of a God known as N’sa (pronounced “en-sah”).
 Xon checks with the computer and finds no reference to a god named N’sa.
 The metallic voice explains that it is on its way to Earth, the home world of its god.

 N’sa showed the chosen people, we of the Wan, the existence and magnificence of the universe.
 In return, we of the Wan wish to return this gift by clearing N’sa’s world of the festering disease N’sa indicated was poisoning its surface.